Financing a modular home in BC: the three things lenders actually check

 Lenders require the home to be installed on a permanent foundation — concrete basement, concrete crawlspace, or engineered footings designed for the specific site and soil conditions.
 A permanent foundation converts the home from personal property (chattel) to real property, which is what a mortgage — as opposed to a chattel loan — is secured against.

 The foundation is the buyer's responsibility and cost, separate from the home purchase.
 Foundation costs vary significantly by region depending on site conditions, slope, soil type, and access.
-On the Sunshine Coast, for example, rocky terrain in areas like Pender Harbour and Halfmoon Bay can increase foundation cost substantially.
+Rocky terrain — common in areas like Pender Harbour and Halfmoon Bay on the Sunshine Coast — can increase foundation cost substantially.
 Budget in the range of $20,000 to $60,000 or more depending on your site — this should be in the financial model before committing to a lot.

 A home placed on blocks, piers, or temporary supports will generally not qualify for conventional mortgage financing regardless of its CSA certification — though alternative lending options may exist depending on the situation.